Creating a butterfly oasis can be one of the most rewarding additions to any garden both in its beauty and its benefits to the environment.

 CREATING THE RIGHT ENVIRONMENT

-Butterflies love sun and mainly feed it in at well, so the first step in determining the location of your garden is making sure it recieves 6-8 hours of uninterrupted sun a day.
+Butterflies love sun and mainly feed it in at well, so the first step in determining the location of your garden is making sure it receives 6-8 hours of uninterrupted sun a day.

 When in search of a drink, butterflies are most attracted to shallow water sources that damp sandy, or muddy.
-Fill a large saucer with sand, pebbles (provides a place for them to perch) or mud, imbed it in the soil of your garden, and water consistently.
+Fill a large saucer with sand, pebbles (provides a place for them to perch) or mud, imbed it in the soil of your garden or hang it, and water consistently.

 Butterflies will wish to seek shelter in your garden, especially at night when they become very inactive.
 Shrubs or trees, where they can hide and cling to leaves, or piles of stones where they can slip between the cracks are great way to give your butterflies a place to feel safe.

 These are some of the best annuals and perennials to attract bees, butterflies and hummingbirds to your garden!
 Look out for them in the greenhouses at Prairie Gardens & Jeffrey Alans.